 “Insurance?
 Yes please!
 That dealer is lucky, she always makes Blackjack”

-Let’s be clear, insurance isn’t there to be your safety net.
+Let’s be clear, insurance in blackjack isn’t there to be your safety net.
 Despite its name and apparent purpose, insurance is a separate side bet on whether the dealer’s second card will be a 10, if their first was an Ace.
-With a house edge of over 7%, Insurance is much worse value than the game of blackjack itself
+With a house edge of over 7%, Insurance is much worse value than the game of blackjack itself.

 However I recommend you at least know how insurance works and the maths behind it, so you can bet with your eyes open.